-Monthly "Request for Reimbursements" or a "Report of Outlays" (for contracts receiving monthly advances) showing expenditures will be submitted to the NCCDD.
-If no funds are expended (in such cases, all entries will be zeros), these monthly requests continue to be mandatory.
+Not less than monthly a "Request for Reimbursement" or a "Report of Outlays" (for contracts receiving monthly advances) showing expenditures will be submitted to the NCCDD.
+While no moneys may have been expended (in such case all entries will be zeros), these monthly requests are mandatory.
 Expenditures in arrears more than sixty (60) days, or two months of the period, for which the contract is funded, may not be reimbursable.
 A negative award, or amendment with reduced award, may be issued.
 Grantees requesting advance payment may receive up to 1/12 of the contract.
 Any unexpended balance of an advance must be returned to the NCCDD at the expiration of the contract.